 A second pair of hands was needed to assist in owl surgery.
 Thus, I found myself at first holding an anesthesia mask over the owl’s beak and nose … and then an oxygen mask.
 All the while I was to monitor the Snowy’s breathing and insure it stayed constant … not to fast … or to slow indicating we might be losing the bird.

 I am happy to report our Snowy, now named “Silver” by me, survived the operation.
 Later this morning I will drive Silver 160 miles south to the Raptor Center in St. Paul which is part of the University of Minnesota.
 Silver will continue its recovery and treatment at the Center.
 My Snowy Owl’s outlook is good, and best yet it does not have any broken bones.
 The owl was not starving, proving it is a decent hunter, but had the misfortune to meet up and have a glancing blow with a car or some other hard object … which thankfully it seems to have survived intact.

 During today’s drive down to the Twin Cities, the owl will be in a cage unlike this evening’s drive.
 Thanks to everyone who helped; I will provide updates on Silver, the Snowy Owl’s recovery.
 (Update: Unfortunately despite everyone’s best efforts, Silver did not survive.
-Read the Duluth newspaper’s story about the effort to save this bird)

 Please consider a tax free donation to any of the fine organizations linked in this post.
 All of these organizations support our efforts to enjoy and save our natural world.